louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 Wound cleansing and dressing change: Wound cleansing and gauze drainage are performed every day after surgery until the skin is closed.
 At the same time, regular dressing changes are needed to prevent pseudo-healing.

 Sitz bath and medication: Use potassium permanganate solution for a sitz bath after bowel movements to keep the perianal area clean and hygienic.
-Follow the doctor’s instructions for antimicrobial treatment to control the infection and promote healing.
+Follow the doctor's instructions for antimicrobial treatment to control the infection and promote healing.

 Diet and life adjustment: keep a light diet, avoid spicy, greasy, cold and other stimulating food.
 Eat more foods rich in vitamins and dietary fiber, such as apples, bananas, carrots, etc. as well as foods rich in protein, such as eggs and beef.
 At the same time, maintain good bowel habits and avoid prolonged bowel movements and excessive straining.

 Review and Follow-up: Regularly visit the General Surgery Department of the hospital for review and tightening of hanging wires to understand the wound healing.
 If there are any uncomfortable symptoms, you should seek medical treatment in time.

 Pollution prevention measures: Ensure that all sampling tools (such as disposable sterile syringes, scrapers, etc.) are sterile packaged and not contaminated before use.
-During the sampling process, the operator should wear sterile gloves to avoid direct contact with the patient’s skin or surgical area.
+During the sampling process, the operator should wear sterile gloves to avoid direct contact with the patient's skin or surgical area.
 When using a syringe to extract pus, ensure that the needle is fully inserted into the abscess cavity to avoid pus overflow or contamination of the surrounding skin.
 The collected specimenss should be immediately sent to the laboratory for bacterial culture, avoiding prolonged storage at room temperature to reduce the risk of bacterial proliferation and contamination.
 During transportation, sterile containers should be used to store specimenss and ensure the sealing of the containers.
 After arriving at the laboratory, the specimenss should be processed immediately to avoid prolonged exposure to the laboratory environment.
-When handling specimenss, the laboratory’s sterile operating procedures should be strictly followed.
+When handling specimenss, the laboratory's sterile operating procedures should be strictly followed.

-All patients’ surgeries are performed by the same surgeon.
+All patients' surgeries are performed by the same surgeon.

 ---